-- 7.1 An authorised undertaking shall invest all its assets in accordance with the prudent person principle as specified hereunder: - (a) an authorised undertaking shall only invest in assets and instruments the risks of which the undertaking can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs in accordance with paragraphs 4.1 to 4.7 of the Chapter on Systems of Governance; - (b) all assets in particular those covering the Minimum Capital Requirement and the Solvency Capital Requirement of an authorised undertaking shall be:
+- 5.7.1 An authorised undertaking shall invest all its assets in accordance with the prudent person principle as specified hereunder: - (a) an authorised undertaking shall only invest in assets and instruments the risks of which the undertaking can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs in accordance with paragraphs 6.4.2(a) of Chapter 6 in Part B of these Insurance Rules; - (b) all assets in particular those covering the Minimum Capital Requirement and the Solvency Capital Requirement of an authorised undertaking shall be: - (i) invested in such a manner as to ensure the security, quality, liquidity and profitability of the portfolio of assets of the undertaking as a whole; and - (ii)localised such as to ensure their availability. - 5.7.2 In the case of a conflict of interest, an authorised insurance undertaking, or any third party which manages the asset portfolio of the undertaking, shall ensure that the investment is made in the best interest of policyholders and insureds.